 The Holiday 2006

-Plot: When two heartbroken souls (Cameron Diaz and Kate Winslet) trade their homes in the snowy English countryside and sunny LA, a number of surprising life lessons follow…
+Plot: When two heartbroken souls (Kate Winslet and Cameron Diaz) trade their homes in, respectively, the snowy English countryside and sunny LA, a number of surprising life lessons follow…

 Cast: Jude Law and Jack Black join Diaz and Winslet to complete this all-star line-up.